 top of page

-Our work is focused on the phytopathogenic bacteria Xanthomonas campestris pv. campestris (Xcc), the causative agent of black rot in Brassicaceae.
-This bacterium infects plants of agronomic interest such as cabbage, broccoli or cauliflower as well as the model plant Arabidopsis thaliana.
+Our research focuses on the phytopathogenic bacterium Xanthomonas campestris pv. campestris (Xcc), the causal agent of black rot disease in Brassicaceae.
+This pathogen infects agriculturally important crops such as cabbage, broccoli, rapeseed and cauliflower, as well as the model plant Arabidopsis thaliana.

 Contact: Laurent NOEL